The Harmonic Quantum Szil\'ard Engine: Introduction

-The apparent violation of the second law of thermodynamics implied by Szil\'ard's engine has been the subject of thorough investigation.
-Szil\'ard himself conjectured that the acquisition of the atom's positional information by the demon would incur an entropic cost greater than the thermodynamic advantage gained.
-Landauer and Bennett later argued~\cite{Bennett03,Landauer61} that this was not necessarily so, but that to operate in a cyclic manner the information acquired and stored in a register (the demon's ``brain'') would have to be erased to reset the register to a {\it tabula rasa} state.
-The entropy of erasure is at least equal to $k_B \ln 2$.
-Boyd \& Crutchfield then showed~\cite{BoydCrutchfield16} that the compensating entropic burden to pay for the demon's work could be distributed between information acquisition and erasure.
-The key to balancing the entropic books lies with incorporating the demon into the total physical system.
+The apparent violation of the second law of thermodynamics implied by Szil\'ard's engine has been the subject of thorough investigation (see, e.g. Refs.\citenum{ParrondoEtAl} and \citenum{LeffRex90} and references therein for a nice summary).
+Szil\'ard himself understood that, to operate in a cyclic manner, there would be an entropic cost greater than the thermodynamic profit.
+That cost may arise from garnering infomation about the atom's position or resetting the engine to its initial state.
+When the measurement device does not store information, such as in demonless Szil\`ard engines and automated Maxwell's demons,\cite{LeffRex94,DemonlessSzilard,SkordosZurek92} the cost arises from the information acquisition.
+However, Landauer\cite{Landauer61} and Bennett\cite{Bennett03} later argued that it is possible to make that step reversible (i.e. with zero entropic cost).
+In that case, in order for the engine to operate in a cyclic manner, the information acquired and stored in a register (the demon's ``brain'') would have to be erased after each cycle to reset the register to a {\it tabula rasa} state.
+The entropy of erasure is at least equal to $k_B \ln 2$, according to Landauer's principle.\cite{Landauer61} Boyd \& Crutchfield then showed that the compensating entropic burden to pay for the demon's work could be distributed between information acquisition and erasure.\cite{BoydCrutchfield16} The key to balancing the entropic books lies with incorporating the demon into the total physical system.